Octavius-Dante/Tetra-Proxima/CAPM-DAY-7/Readme.md

 <summary> <b> 9.
 When deployment is successful </b> </summary>
 </br>

-IF depl;oyment worked well a new file calle <b>cdsrc-private.json</b> gets created automatically.
+IF deployment worked well a new file calle <b>cdsrc-private.json</b> gets created automatically.
 </br> this file contain the information about which container in SAP BTP HANA Cloud to connect to.
 </br> and private key is stored in this file.